 Hawaii is collaborating with the United States Department of Energy to achieve the goal of supplying 70% of the state’s energy needs through renewable energy and energy efficiency programs by 2030.
-Hawaii’s public utilities commission has also adopted an energy efficiency portfolio standard with a goal of achieving 4,300 GWh of energy savings by 2030.
+Hawaii’s public utilities commission has also adopted an energy efficiency portfolio standard (Docket No. 2010-0037) with a goal of achieving 4,300 GWh of energy savings by 2030.

 ↑ Top of Page